Link to this sectionMonitoring#

 | Table | DataTable with sortable columns: Name, Region, Status, Requests, P95, Errors |

-The dashboard polls every 30 seconds for metric updates.
-When deployments are in a transitional state (creating, deploying), polling increases to every 3 seconds.
+The dashboard polls every 15 seconds for deployment status updates.
+When deployments are in a transitional state (creating, deploying, or stopping), polling increases to every 3 seconds.
+Metric charts refresh every 60 seconds.
 Click the refresh button for immediate updates.

 Each deployment card (in cards view) shows real-time metrics: